 In both cases we helped to make the life easier.
 If there was no communication, those people would continue thinking how terrible the analyzer is.
 And most likely won't even consider getting the license for the tool.

 Here is what we can say to those who aren't new to the static analysis tools.
 It's all very simple.
-Contact us and we'll give you a temporary key to investigate the analyzer.
+Contact us and we will give you a temporary key for a deeper exploring of the analyzer, without the restrictions imposed by the trial version.